psidnell/ofexport/DOCUMENTATION.md

 **Filter what gets exported:**

-- Include/exclude tasks, projects and folders with text searches (regular expressions)
+- Include/exclude tasks, projects and folders with text searches (regular/logical expressions)
 - Include/exclude tasks and projects by flag state.
 - Include/exclude, tasks and projects by start/completion/due date.

 **Restructure the data:**

-- Flatten the outport document to create a simpler document (just projects containing tasks)
+- Flatten the outport document to create a simpler document (just projects containing tasks).
-- Sort tasks by completion date or projects by name.
+- Sort tasks by date or text.
 - Eliminate empty projects/folders.
 - Organise by project or context hierarchy.